kstatelibraries/status.its.lib.k-state.edu/content/default/issues/2024-10-22-website-outage.md

 ## Enter below issue description and subsequent updates if any
 ---
-The ILLiad webpages are currently down, so patrons cannot access their ILL accounts.
-IT is working to restore that connection.
+The libraries website is currently unavailable, and we are working to restore access at this time.